MADLABatUCI/target-intercept-collab-ai/README.md

 <!-- ![Game Preview](images/game-preview.gif) -->

 <h2>
-How to demo the game:
+How to demo the task:
 </h2>

 URL parameters allow you to skip past the instructions.
 Follow this [link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1) to gain access to the task without instructions.
 This link adds a URL parameter "__?debug=true__"

 URL parameters allow you to access the different teaming conditions.
 For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1).
 This link appends another URL parameter "__&collab=1__" to access one of the 10 agents.
+Adjust the value of __collab__ to access the different teaming conditions.

 | Condition | AICollab1 | AICollab2 |